mizael-anthony/mizael-anthony/README.md

 <div align="center">

 I'm a passionate backend developer with expertise in Ruby, Python, and DevOps.
 I specialize in building scalable APIs, optimizing system performance, and automating deployments.
 I thrive in designing robust architectures and ensuring seamless CI/CD pipelines for efficient software delivery.
-I believe that great software is not just about writing code—it’s about solving real-world problems, making systems efficient, and empowering businesses with technology.
-I love working on backend systems because they are the backbone of any application, ensuring speed, reliability, and security.
-DevOps, to me, is about bridging the gap between development and operations, enabling smooth, automated workflows that bring ideas to life faster.

  </div>